 ))

 Now we are ready to plot a map to visualize the spatial distribution of the DWD weather stations.
-For this we rely on the raster package and on the ggplot2 package.
+For this, we rely on the terra package and on the ggplot2 package as well as the geodata package.

 library(ggplot2)